 Samantha Neal is the Instructional Coordinator for the Forensic Science Initiative, a program that provides scientific resources and professional training for forensic scientists and related professionals.
 Her primary responsibilities are the development and coordination of online and on-site continuing education courses and programs in forensic science.
 She has undergraduate degrees in both Forensic and Investigative Sciences and Chemistry.
 Samantha is the online course instructor for Roles in Forensic Science, Science of Fingerprints, Forensic Mass Spectrometry, Forensic Drug Chemistry, Perspectives in Expert Testimony, Forensic Entomology for the CSI, IBIS, Chemical Spot Tests for Illicit Drugs, Fundamentals of Forensic Toxicology, AFIS, and Forensic Science 101.

-Kelly Ayers is a curriculum developer with the Forensic Science Initiative.
-Prior to joining FSI, Kelly was employed as a forensic services technician with the Asheville, NC Police Department.
+Kelly Ayers is an instructional coordinator with Forensic & Investigative Science Outreach.
+Prior to coming to WVU, Kelly was employed as a forensic services technician with the Asheville, NC Police Department.
 While there, she was qualified as an expert in forensic identification in North Carolina Superior Court and was published in the Journal of Forensic Identification.
 She has an undergraduate degree with a double major in Philosophy and Biology from Frostburg (Maryland) State University and was the first graduate of the West Virginia University Forensic Identification Program.
 Since joining FSI, Kelly has become an IAI Certified Senior Crime Scene Analyst and received her Master of Science in Forensic Science Administration from Oklahoma State University.
-She is a native of Romney, WV.
+She is responsible for instructing several continuing education courses, courses in the Forensic & Investigative Science Minor, and crime scene related on site courses.

-Sarah is a Forensic Science Technician with Forensic Science Initiative.
+Sarah is an Instructional Coordinator with Forensic Science Initiative.
 She has a Bachelor’s in Biology from Richard Stockton College of New Jersey.
 Sarah has also earned her Master’s in Forensic Science from Towson University.
 During her graduate studies, Sarah was involved in research funded by the NIJ.
 The project focused on finding new serological tests using DNA as the substrate.
 Her responsibilities include assisting with online classes, developing a relationship with vendors, and helping with training.
 Sarah is a native of Wyckoff, NJ.

 Forensic Project Coordinator